Humbaba: Other textual sources

-Humbaba is also attested in a number of textial sources other than the Epic of Gilgamesh and its forerunners.
+Humbaba is also attested in a number of textual sources other than the Epic of Gilgamesh and its forerunners.
 He is referenced in the so-called Ballad of Early Rulers.
 This text is known from Mesopotamia, as well as from Ugarit and Emar, and constitutes an example of so-called “wisdom literature”.
 The line mentioning him is preserved in multiple copies of the text:

 It seemingly reflects a tradition in which he did not die after his confrontation with Gilgamesh.
 The text of the Ballad of Early Rulers itself is, as argued by Bendt Alster, a drinking song-like composition which brings up legendary ancient rulers as a pretext to explain the need to enjoy the present.
 It references other works in a seemingly humorous context, with the message possibly being comparable to the later carpe diem motif.
 In addition to Humbaba it also mentions Alulim, Etana, Gilgamesh, Ziusudra, Enkidu, Bazi and Zizi.
 Presumably the large number of literary allusions was meant to make the composition entertaining for its expected audience, namely scribes well versed in the canon of Mesopotamian literature.

 Multiple omens alluding to Humbaba are known from Mesopotamian omen compendiums, and based on the frequent use of the spelling Ḫuwawa in this context it assumed they reflect a tradition originating in the Old Babylonian period.
 They typically pertain to the appearance of both adult and newborn humans as well as newborn lambs, considered comparable to that of the mythical figure due to the presence of a bulbous nose and large eyes.
 Additionally, the entrails of sacrificial animals used in hepatoscopy could be compared to Humbaba’s face, and a depiction of him representing his face as resembling the intestines of a sheep is known.